audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

  * A few interface elements do not change correctly after a language change until restart

+ * If you add an external audio device while Audacity is open, you must restart Audacity to enable it to recognise that device

  * Calculation of "disk space remains for recording (time)" incorrect when recording in 24-bit quality.
 You may record for 50% longer than the indicated time.